hivdb/chiro-cms/resources/covid-review.md

 ___Conclusion: Remdesivir is the first anti-SARS-CoV-2 compound shown to be clinically beneficial.
 The optimal use of this drug will become clearer with further study.
 Remdesivir will likely become the main comparator drug in future trials of moderate-to-severe SARS-CoV-2 infections.___

 ### β-D-N4-hydroxycytidine-5'-isopropyl ester (aka NHC and EIDD-2801)
-β-D-N4-hydroxycytidine is a cytidine analogue that exerts its activity primarily through viral mutagenesis in that it incorporates into new RNA strands but leads to large numbers of replication errors during subsequent rounds of replication [^10.1016/j.coviro.2019.04.002]. β-D-N4-hydroxycytidine-5'-isopropyl ester is an orally available NHC prodrug.
-The mechanism by which β-D-N4-hydroxycytidine eludes the proof-reading function of the coronavirus exonucleases is not known.
+β-D-N4-hydroxycytidine is a cytidine analogue that exerts its activity primarily through viral mutagenesis in that it incorporates into new RNA strands but leads to large numbers of replication errors during subsequent rounds of replication [^10.1016/j.coviro.2019.04.002]. β-D-N4-hydroxycytidine-5'-isopropyl ester (EIDD-2801) is an orally available NHC prodrug.
+The mechanism by which EIDD=2801 eludes the proof-reading function of the coronavirus exonucleases is not known.

-β-D-N4-hydroxycytidine has broad-spectrum antiviral activity against multiple coronaviruses including MERS-CoV, SARS-CoV, and SARS-CoV-2 with most EC<sub>50</sub>s below 1 μM[^10.1177/095632020401500102][^10.1177/095632020601700505][^10.1128/JVI.01348-19][^10.1126/scitranslmed.abb5883].
+EIDD-2801 has broad-spectrum antiviral activity against multiple coronaviruses including MERS-CoV, SARS-CoV, and SARS-CoV-2 with most EC<sub>50</sub>s below 1 μM[^10.1177/095632020401500102][^10.1177/095632020601700505][^10.1128/JVI.01348-19][^10.1126/scitranslmed.abb5883].
 It also has activity in primary human airway epithelial cells and reduced virus levels, disease, and lung damage in mouse models of SARS-CoV and MERS-CoV[^10.1126/scitranslmed.abb5883].
-Deep sequencing studies have confirmed that viral mutagenesis is the main mechanism by which β-D-N4-hydroxycytidine inhibits coronaviruses [^10.1177/095632020401500102][^10.1177/095632020601700505][^10.1128/JVI.01348-19][^10.1126/scitranslmed.abb5883].
+Deep sequencing studies have confirmed that viral mutagenesis is the main mechanism by which EIDD-2801 inhibits coronaviruses [^10.1177/095632020401500102][^10.1177/095632020601700505][^10.1128/JVI.01348-19][^10.1126/scitranslmed.abb5883].

-A phase I study in uninfected individuals and two phase II studies in An Investigational New Drug Application for β-D-N4-hydroxycytidine-5'-isopropyl ester has been approved, enabling its manufacturer, Ridgeback Biotherapeutics LP, to initiate human clinical testing.
+As of May 28A phase I study in uninfected individuals and two phase II studies of An Investigational New Drug Application for β-D-N4-hydroxycytidine-5'-isopropyl ester has been approved, enabling its manufacturer, Ridgeback Biotherapeutics LP, to initiate human clinical testing.
 Although viral mutagenesis has rarely been shown to be an effective mechanism of viral inhibition, the large size of coronavirus genomes may make coronaviruses particularly vulnerable to viral mutagenesis.
 There have also been past concerns that non-chain-terminating nucleosides may be associated with toxicity to host polymerases.
 Nonetheless, _in vitro_ studies have not identified effects on human RNA polymerases[^10.1128/AAC.01719-19][^10.1126/scitranslmed.aax5866].
 Moreover, the risk of toxicity for short courses of therapy are likely to be low.

 ___Conclusion: The preclinical in vitro and animal model data associated with EIDD-2801 are comparable to those of remdesivir.
 However, EIDD-2801’s safety in humans has not yet been established.
 Conducting safety and efficacy trials will likely require a minimum of three months.
 Should these trials be successful, this drug may be a useful oral option to be used in high-risk outpatients.
 Moreover, used in combination with remdesivir it might further reduce morbidity and mortality in patients with severe disease.___